 If you intend to buy a new one, know that the best vacuum cleaners for carpets are the upright models.
 They usually feature a turbo brush in the floor head, which effectively picks up hair and dirt that lie deep in the carpets.
 The wide floor head allows them to cover larger areas, helping to quicken the cleaning job.
-Also, if you live on a houseboat, the upright vacuum cleaners take less storage space.
+Also, if you live on a houseboat, the upright vacuum cleaners take up less storage space.

 2. A stain remover

 If your carpet has fish blood spots, coffee, or wine spills, you will need a stain remover.
 Some of the top-rated carpet stain removers are: